 Richie Hayward and Bill Payne’s “Tripe Face Boogie” is just that, a fun boogie piece notable not so much for its compositional qualities, but for the band’s musicianship throughout.
 Lowell’s “Willin’” was obviously so good they decided to record it twice.
 Here the band lovingly refashions it into a work of wistful splendour, accompanied by tender pedal steel and elegant piano.
 Side one concludes with the wonderfully down to earth “A Apolitical Blues” where George goes all out to express his inner Muddy Waters.

-Side two starts off with the gospel blues of “Sailin’ Shoes”, a song about cocaine, fishing and “having a good time”.
+Flip the record over and we get the gospel blues of “Sailin’ Shoes”, a song about cocaine, fishing and “having a good time”.
 “Teenage Nervous Breakdown” had been written some years before, and went through many changes, until Lowell felt that the song was finally complete.
-I can’t say that I’m much of a fan of it, but that’s probably just me.
 “Got No Shadow” (written by Bill Payne) is more like it.
-Funky laidback keyboards, some spacey slide guitar, a rhythm section sitting on the back beat, and of course Lowell George, whose voice could bring the angels down from heaven.
+Funky laidback keyboards, some spacey slide guitar, a rhythm section sitting on the back beat, and of course Lowell, whose voice could bring the angels down from heaven.

-“Cat Fever” is a slow blues, sung by Payne.
-To be honest it would have worked far better had of George been at the microphone.
+“Cat Fever” is a slow blues, sung by Payne, and is a tune that might have worked far better had George been at the microphone.
 Payne struggles a bit on the high notes, however Lowell being the egalitarian that he was, must have believed that Payne had every right to sing his own song if he wanted to (even if he does sing out of tune now and then).